bukanyohandi/personal-website/static/posts/golden-section-search.md

 tags: []
 ---

 You might have heard about the Golden Ratio.
 It is this special number that often shows up in mathematics.
-The Golden Section Search uses this very ratio to solve a particular kind of problem such as finding the minimum or maximum of a unimodal function.
+The Golden Section Search uses this very ratio to solve a particular kind of problem, such as finding the minimum or maximum of a unimodal function.

 ### Motivational Problem

 Suppose we have a unimodal function $f : [L, R] \rightarrow \mathbb{R}$, where the function increases on $[L, m]$ and decreases on $[m, R]$, with $m$ being the point where the function reaches its only local minimum/maximum (or it can be considered as global minimum/maximum in that particular function).
-We aim to find $f(m \pm \delta)$, where $\delta$ represents an acceptable error ranging in the interval $[0, 0.5]$, serving as satisfaction threshold.
+We aim to find $f(m \pm \delta)$, where $\delta$ represents an acceptable error ranging in the interval $[0, 0.5]$, serving as the satisfaction threshold.
 We achieve this by only querying the value of the function at specific points, i.e., evaluating $f(x)$ for chosen values of $x$ in the interval $[L, R]$, as efficiently as possible.

 ### Ternary Search Method

 One of the well-known algorithms, Ternary Search, uses a strategy of picking two pivot points $p_1$ and $p_2$ such that $L < p_1 < p_2 < R$, and then evaluating $f(p_1)$ and $f(p_2)$.
-This evaluation leads to one of three possible cases which are listed below.
+This evaluation leads to one of three possible cases, which are listed below.
 For the sake of simplicity, let's assume that the unimodal function has a local maximum that we are seeking to find (if we were looking for a local minimum, we would simply invert each comparison).

 - Case $f(p_1) < f(p_2)$:

     Considering that the function is increasing before the maximum point, we are faced with one of the following scenarios:

-    - $m \leq p_1 < p_2$, which is a contradiction under the current assumption that $f(p_1) < f(p_2)$, since the function would be increasing from $L$ until $p_1$; hence, it is impossible to have the maximum point on $p_1$ and before $p_1$.
+    - $m \leq p_1 < p_2$, which is a contradiction under the current assumption that $f(p_1) < f(p_2)$, since the function would be increasing from $L$ until $p_1$; hence, it is impossible to have a maximum point on $p_1$ and before $p_1$.
     - $p_1 < m \leq p_2$, which implies that the maximum must lie in $(p_1, p_2]$.
     - $p_1 < p_2 < m$, which implies that the function is still increasing until $p_2$, meaning that the maximum must lie in $(p_2, R]$.